Pizza-wallet/pizza-wallet/README.md

 - We love builders!
 Here's how you can help.

 #### The Builder:
+- Check github's [issues](https://github.com/Pizza-Wallet-Development-team/pizza-wallet/issues) to see what needs to be done.

+##### Want to be more involved?
-- Contact `info@pizzawallet.io` to see where you can be the most useful.
+- Either contact `info@pizzawallet.io` or `nunomiguelcg#9270` on Discord to see where you can be the most useful.

-#### The Bug Fixer:
-- Check github's [issues](https://github.com/Pizza-Wallet-Development-team/pizza-wallet/issues) to see what needs to be fixed.
+### Request new feature
+- We'd love to hear your idea!
+Submit a feature request [here](https://github.com/Pizza-Wallet-Development-team/pizza-wallet/issues/new?assignees=&labels=&template=feature_request.md&title=).

 #### The Bug Hunter:
 - Found a bug?
-Either contact us at `info@pizzawallet.io` or create a new [issues](https://github.com/Pizza-Wallet-Development-team/pizza-wallet/issues).
+Either contact us at `info@pizzawallet.io` or create a new issue [here](https://github.com/Pizza-Wallet-Development-team/pizza-wallet/issues/new?assignees=&labels=&template=bug_report.md&title=).